• Agents

 The AI includes the OTP in the response because it's helpful during development.
 You can see the code without checking your email.
 That's convenient.
 It's also a complete bypass of your entire verification system.

 An attacker doesn't need access to the user's inbox.
-They call the endpoint, read the response, and submit the code.
-Your email verification is now decorative.
+Here's the actual request:

 The fix: Never return the OTP in any form.
 Not in the response body, not in headers, not in a debug field.
 If you need to see codes during development, log them server-side or use a test email service like Mailhog.